fr3d3r1c-s/my-cyber-portfolio/README.md

 rm	remove	Remove a file or folder file	file	Determine the type of a file

-Eksportuj do Arkuszy
-Protip: Similar to cat, we can provide full file paths (e.g., directory1/directory2/note) for all these commands.

 Creating Files and Folders (touch, mkdir)
 Creating files and folders on Linux is a simple process.
 The touch command takes one argument: the name we want to give the file.
 It's important to note that touch creates a blank file, which you would need to edit later with a command like echo or a text editor like nano.